(New England) Contra

 B1: Balance the Ring, (4)

-pass thru' (to the left of neighbor) across the set, (4)
+pass thru' (ladies, in the center, pass by the left) across the set, (4)

-face Cw. in groups of four, walk/promenade (single) three places around (to progressed place), (6)
+face Cw. in groups of four, walk/promenade (single) three places around (to progressed place).
+Men turn-back to face neighbor.
+(8)

 B2: Two-handed Balance & Swing departing neighbor.
 (Now in new sets) End couples change designation (places) and wait-out a ‘go’.